rlaboiss/center-on-new-viewbox/README.md

 be resized to the dimensions of an A4 paper.
 The previous page is centered on the new viewport.

-If the A4 viewport should be centered on a specific object (or group of objects), first select the object (or the group of objects) and click on the button “Resize to content” in the “Document Properties” dialog.
+If there is an object or group of objects selected, then it will be centered in the new viewport.

 ## Limitations